Who are Peer Support Specialists?

 This training is FREE, however, trainees must pay for their own lodging, food and travel costs.
 If you are currently employed as a Peer Support Specialist, check with your employer about covering these expenses.

 You must make arrangements for your own food.
-You will have an hour during in-person training for lunch (virtual training ends at 12:30 p.m., so there isn't a lunch hour).
+You will have an hour during in-person training for lunch.
 There are many food options near the training sites.
 Most training locations do not allow outside food to be brought into the venue.

 Individuals with disabilities are encouraged to attend all University of Iowa-sponsored events.
 If you are a person with a disability who requires a reasonable accommodation in order to participate in this training, please contact us at 319-467-4288 or 319-467-4296 or email us at iowapeersupporttraining@healthcare.uiowa.edu.